 H. Post Construction Meeting.
-The District will conduct a Post Construction Meeting with the Contractor prior to the project finalization.
-The District will invite the design agency and any other stakeholders deem necessary including utility companies, other transportation entities (i.e. railroads), community leaders, all Project participants including subcontractors performing critical work to attend this meeting.
+The LPA will conduct a Post Construction Meeting with the DBT prior to the project finalization.
+The PRC or CPE will invite the design agency and any other stakeholders deem necessary including utility companies, other transportation entities (i.e. railroads), community leaders, all Project participants including the Designer, consultants, subconsultants, and subcontractors performing critical work to attend this meeting.

 Consider the following items for discussion: